Kyle Davies (baseball): New York Yankees

-Davies signed a minor league deal with the New York Yankees on February 10, 2015.
+On February 9, 2015, Davies signed a minor league contract with the New York Yankees.
 He was called up to the major leagues on April 12, 2015, and appeared in a game that night.
-He was designated for assignment by the Yankees the next day.
+He was designated for assignment by the Yankees the next day he cleared waivers and was sent outright to Triple-A Scranton/Wilkes-Barre RailRiders on April 15.
+He elected free agency following the season on October 7.

 Tokyo Yakult Swallows

-Davies signed with the Tokyo Yakult Swallows of Nippon Professional Baseball for the 2016 season.
+On December 19, 2015, Davies signed with the Tokyo Yakult Swallows of Nippon Professional Baseball.
+He became a free agent following the season.

 Somerset Patriots

-On May 7, 2018, Davies signed with the Somerset Patriots of the Atlantic League of Professional Baseball.
+After sitting out the 2017 season, Davies signed with the Somerset Patriots of the Atlantic League of Professional Baseball on May 7, 2018.
 He became a free agent following the 2018 season.
+Davies went 6–8 with a 4.50 ERA in 21 starts, while also recording 90 strikeouts and one complete game in 104 innings.

 Lancaster Barnstormers

 On March 15, 2019, Davies signed with the Lancaster Barnstormers of the Atlantic League of Professional Baseball.
-He became a free agent following the season.
+In 15 starts, he went 4–9 with a 4.44 ERA and 68 strikeouts.

 Personal life

 During the offseason, Davies works for his father's construction company.
 He currently resides in McDonough, Georgia.

-Kyle's younger brother Jake played baseball at Georgia Tech from 2009 to 2012 and signed with the Boston Red Sox organization.
-He reached the Class–A New York–Penn League later that year, but was released in 2013.
+Kyle's younger brother Jake played baseball at Georgia Tech from 2009 to 2012.
+Jake was drafted by the Boston Red Sox in the 21st round (661st overall) of the 2012 Major League Baseball draft.
+He reached the Single–A New York–Penn League later that year, but was released in 2013.

 Davies was arrested in St. Petersburg, Florida after a baseball game on August 8, 2011, for disorderly intoxication.